April 11, 2017

 Here’s how to find the Idaho-specific figures for the means test forms:

 Idaho median income figures.
-For a one-person household in Idaho, the median income is $39,120.
-For a family of three, the Idaho median income is $52,077.
-These figures change periodically.
-You can find the most current figures for each household size here.
+For a one-person household in Idaho (as of April 1, 2017), the median income is $46,799.
+For a family of three, the Idaho median income is $57,240.
+Be aware that these figures change several times per year.

-You can find Idaho’s state, county, and region-specific figures for Forms 22A and 22C on the U.S. Trustee’s website at www.justice.gov/ust.
-Click on “Bankruptcy Reform” and then “Means Testing Information.”
+You can find Idaho’s state, county, and region-specific figures for Forms 122A-1 and 122C-1 on the U.S. Trustee’s website.
+Look to the menu bar on the left side and pick the appropriate selection.

 Some judicial districts and bankruptcy courts require bankruptcy filers to complete additional “local forms.”
 To find out if your court requires additional forms, contact the bankruptcy filing clerk.
 Some courts post these forms online on the court’s website.
 (Below you’ll find a link to Idaho’s bankruptcy courts.)